learnk8s/learnk8s.io/src/custom-authentication/content.md

 There are various directions into which you can go from here:

-- LDAP authentication is just one of many authentication methods that you can integrate with Kubernetes.
-You can use the [Webhook Token](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#webhook-token-authentication) authentication plugin to integrate literally every authentication technology.
+- LDAP authentication is just one of many authentication methods that you can integrate with the [Webhook Token](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#webhook-token-authentication) authentication plugin.
+You can use the same principles to integrate literally every authentication technology.
-- In that case, you need to implement a different customised _webhook token authentication service_ that verifies the tokens in some other way — for example, by connecting to a different type of user management system.
+- In that case, you would implement a different _webhook token authentication service_ that verifies the token in some other way — for example, by connecting to a different type of user management system.
-- Alternatively to the Webhook Token authentication plugin, you can use the [Authenticating Proxy](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#authenticating-proxy) authentication plugin which also allows integrating any desired authentication technology.
+- Alternatively to the Webhook Token authentication plugin, you can use the [Authenticating Proxy](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#authenticating-proxy) authentication plugin which also allows binding to any desired authentication technology.
-- With the Authenticating Proxy authentication plugin, you use a proxy server in front of the Kubernetes cluster which autonomously carries out the authentication of the user requests, and, if the authentication succeeds, forwards the request along with the identity of the authenticated user to the Kubernetes API server.
+- With the Authenticating Proxy authentication plugin, you use a proxy server in front of the Kubernetes cluster which carries out the authentication of the user requests, and, if the authentication succeeds, forwards the request along with the identity of the authenticated user to the Kubernetes API server.
-- Finally, if your desired authentication method is already implemented by any of the other existing authentication plugins ([X.509 Client Certs](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#x509-client-certs), [Static Token File](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#static-token-file), and [OpenID Connect Tokens](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens)), you can directly use these authentication plugins without having to implement the authentication logic yourself.
+- Finally, if your desired authentication method is already implemented by one of the other existing authentication plugins ([X.509 Client Certs](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#x509-client-certs), [Static Token File](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#static-token-file), and [OpenID Connect Tokens](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens)), you can directly use these authentication plugins without having to implement the authentication logic yourself.

 Going even further, the logical next step after [_authentication_](https://kubernetes.io/docs/reference/access-authn-authz/authentication/) is [_authorisation_](https://kubernetes.io/docs/reference/access-authn-authz/authorization/).